How heat propagates in liquid $^3$He: Competing Interests

-In liquid and supercritical states of matter, thermal diffusivity is strongly system-dependent and can change by many orders of magnitude depending on temperature.
+In liquid and supercritical states of matter, thermal conductivity and thermal diffusivity are strongly system-dependent and can change by many orders of magnitude depending on temperature.
 However, there is a universal theoretical lower bound of thermal diffusivity, $\alpha_{min}$, defined by \cite{Trachenko2021}: